inpsyde/validator/README.md

 Other validators can be used in a pretty identical fashion.

-### Composed validators
+### Compound validators

-At the moment, there are two composed validators, they are:
+At the moment, there are two compound validators, they are:

 Name | Can be used for | Options | Description
 --------- | --------- | --------- | --------- |